oslabs-beta/Opal/README.md

 cd Opal
 ```

-2. Install the package dependencies.
+2. Install dependencies.

 ```
 npm install
 ```

-3. Build the app
+3. Build the app.

 ```
 npm run build-prod
 ```

-4. Select a method of authenticaticating to your Azure account.
-(See 'Connecting to Azure' below.)
+4. Authenticate to your Azure account.
+(See 'Connecting to Azure.')

-5. Run the app
+5. Run the app.

 ```
 npm run start